Amendments to the Imported Food Control Act 1992

 If you have difficulty accessing these files, visit web accessibility for assistance.

-The Government has strengthened Australia’s imported food safety system to better protect Australians from imported food safety and health risks.
-Improvements have been made through legislative changes affecting the operation of the Imported Food Inspection Scheme.
-The changes will:
+The Government has strengthened Australia’s imported food monitoring through legislative changes affecting the operation of the Imported Food Inspection Scheme.
+The changes:

 - increase importers accountability for food safety